- Written by CPU CPU

 truth-zone.net and related services

-The truth-zone.net site provides a growing number of opportunities for users who wish to discuss topics or debate more generally, in discussions on our forums.
-Our services extend beyond the forum in a range of different areas, which are provided for your benefit and the community at large.
+The truth-zone.net site provides opportunities for people to publish information or opinion, which may include creating or contributing to topics or debate on our forums.
+Our services also extend beyond the forum in a range of different areas, which are provided for your benefit and the community at large.

 Our aim is to ensure this platform is inclusive and safe, and that truth-zone.net is the place on the net where you will always find lively, entertaining and, above all, intelligent discussions as well as good sporting behaviour, in a fair and open environment.

-This guide is to be applied too all users of our services system wide.
-If you take part in the truth-zone.net website and/or forum activities, you must follow this guide while with in our community.
+This guide is to be applied to all users of our services system wide.
+If you take part in the truth-zone.net website and/or forum activities, you must follow this guide while within our community.

 This guide is biased towards forum activity, but is to be applied to other website service where they lack a formal community guide.
 This guide also overrides any other guide where there is any disagreement the Terms of Service document may then be applied, to this guide in order to seek a resolution.

-There are ten guidelines which we expect all participants in the community areas of truth-zone.net to abide by:
+The following are the guidelines which we expect all participants in the community areas of truth-zone.net to abide by:

 1. We welcome debate and dissent, but the key to maintaining truth-zone.net as an inviting space is to stick to the passionate discussion of issues.
 We actively discourage obscenity and mindless abuse.
 Personal attacks on other users or authors have no place in an intelligent discussion.
 Similarly, we welcome criticism of the articles/threads published, but will not tolerate persistent misrepresentation of the authors posting on the websites.
 For the sake of robust debate, we will distinguish between constructive, focused argument and smear tactics.

-5. We will remove any content that may put us in legal jeopardy, such as potentially libellous or defamatory postings, or material posted in potential breach of copyright.
+5. Illegal content - We will remove any content that may put us in legal jeopardy, such as illegal, potentially libelous or defamatory postings, or material posted in potential breach of copyright, including text and/or images.
 We understand that you may wish to quote from external sources, but please try and refrain from copying and pasting extensively, which not only slows down the discussion, but potentially leads to copyright problems.
 It's definitely better to post a short quote or synopsis and a link to the original article.
+Common sense applies here - illegal posts will be removed, users warned, and accounts engaging in repeated offences dealt with accordingly.

-9. The platform is ours, but the conversation belongs to everybody.
+10. The platform is ours, but the conversation belongs to everybody.
 We want this to be a welcoming space for intelligent discussion, and sportsman like behaviour.
-We expect participants to help us achieve this by notifying us of potential problems and helping each other to keep conversations inviting and free of abusive or disruptive behaviour.
+We expect participants to help us achieve this by notifying us of potential problems and helping each other to keep conversations inviting and free of abusive or disruptive behavior.

 In short, if you act with maturity and consideration for other users, you should have no problems.